Updated on 23rd August, 2023 by Martin Astley

 - Other common factors in CO deaths include indoor use of fuel-burning appliances, such as butane gas camping stoves and barbecues.

-In order to protect yourself, your loved ones, and even your neighbours from deadly carbon monoxide:
+To protect yourself, your loved ones, and even your neighbours from deadly carbon monoxide follow the below-mentioned safety tips:

 - Never use a broken gas boiler or any other gas appliance you suspect is not working as it should.